minenwerfer/semantic-api/README.md

 import type { description } from './description'

 const get = (name: string, context: Context<typeof description>) => {
-  // We use Mongoose as a ODM, so context.model will be a typeof import('mongoose').Model<T>. const pet = await context.model.findOne({ name }).lean()
+  const pet = await context.model.findOne({ name }).lean()

   console.log(pet.name)